zeus-fyi/zeus/README.md

 Hades is used to interact with kubernetes workloads via API, and can apply saved Zeus workloads & cookbooks onto your own in house infrastructure.

 ## Infra configuration is in the 14th century.
-Introducing the 21st century printing press
+Introducing the 21st century printing press.
+Advil optional, finally.

 We've merged Kubernetes & Temporal orchestration and added state management using a relational database to manage distributed infra setups.
 We exposed control of this system orchestrator to an SDK and UI that allows you to glue sophisticated distributed systems together in a fraction of the time it took previously which lets you focus on research and product development instead of figuring out how to build a distributed system or understand Kubernetes.